 If you’ll be gone for extended periods of time, it can be helpful to offer your Pom a break in his day.
 If possible, go home during lunchtime.
 Even 10 minutes of play and a bathroom break for your Pom can be very helpful.

-If this isn’t possible, you may consider asking a family member, friend, or neighbor if they would like to visit your Pom once a day.
+If this isn’t possible, you may ask a family member, friend, or neighbor if they would like to visit your Pom once daily.

 Use a Dog Sitter

-Sometimes older, retired friends, family, or neighbors welcome this request.
-They have the pleasure of spending time ‘doggie sitting’ and will be more than happy to help out.
+Sometimes, older, retired friends, family, or neighbors welcome this request.
+They enjoy spending time ‘doggie sitting’ and will be more than happy to help.

 If you do this, ensure they follow the guidelines for when they leave and that they ensure the designated area holds all of the needed items.

-If you’re normally gone for long periods, you may consider hiring a dog walker.
+You may consider hiring professional help or a dog walker if you’re normally gone for long periods.
 Older neighborhood children would love to do this job.

 Alternatively, you could ask your local high school’s guidance counselor for suggestions of suitable candidates.
-If you do choose someone, invite them over when you’re home (3 or 4 times on different days) so your Pom can become used to them.
+If you choose someone, invite them over when you’re home (3 or 4 times on different days), so your Pom can become used to them.

-Ensure they know to follow all of the rules and give them your emergency contact number.
-A mere 30-60 minutes per day when someone comes to your house (to take your Pom outside for a bathroom break and to play with him) will make a huge difference.
+Ensure they follow all the rules and give them your emergency contact number.
+A mere 30-60 minutes per day when someone comes to your house (to take your Pom outside for a bathroom break and to play with him), will make a huge difference.

 Doggie Day Care Might be the Answer to Teacup Pomeranian Separation Anxiety